ocramz/hdf5-lite/README.md

 ## Installation

 - `make`
   - generates the Haskell types by running `c2hs`.
-This is made necessary since HDF5 can be configured to work
+This is necessary since HDF5 may be configured to use specific numerical precisions etc.
   - runs `stack build`